10 Low Fat Snacks That You Never Knew

 9. Almonds with dried Cherries

-Dried cherries are packed with Vitamin A and fiber, while almonds are a good source of fiber, protein, and magnesium.
-Cherries also have strong anti-inflammatory properties because of their antioxidant content (Source).
+Dried cherries are packed with Vitamin A and fiber, while almonds are a good fiber, protein, and magnesium source.
+Cherries’ antioxidant content also gives them strong anti-inflammatory properties (Source).

 One study found that eating cherries and almonds jointly may help eliminate your risk of specific conditions, such as diabetes and heart disease.